 The Bone Grafting Results

 Bone grafting can help regain the bone tissue you need to maintain your facial appearance, anchor dental implants, and ultimately enjoy a healthy and confident smile.
-To learn more about the bone grafting process, we welcome you to contact Mid-Kansas Oral & Maxillofacial Surgery in Wichita, KS at (316) 722-0800.
+To learn more about the bone grafting process, we welcome you to contact Mid-Kansas Oral & Maxillofacial Surgery at (316) 722-0800.